 🚀 Is building a website too difficult?
 Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

-I don't know if you have used WordPress's scheduled publishing feature.
-Normally, WordPress will automatically publish at the time you set for your post, but under certain circumstances, automatic publishing may fail, reporting a Missed Schedule error.
-Here, I share methods to resolve the Missed Schedule error.
+Have you ever used WordPress's scheduled post feature?
+Normally, WordPress will automatically publish your post at the set time.
+However, under certain circumstances, automatic publishing may fail, resulting in a 'Missed Schedule' error.
+Here are some methods to resolve the Missed Schedule error.

 What does the Missed Schedule error mean?

-Missed Schedule translates to 'missed schedule,' meaning that the scheduled publishing did not execute at the designated time, and the post was not successfully published.How is it caused?Missed Schedule is usually caused by an error in WordPress's own scheduled tasks (WordPress Cron Job).
-However, the reason for this Cron error is not easy to troubleshoot; it could be due to plugin conflicts, code errors, etc. Here are two methods that can resolve this error.
+'Missed Schedule' translates to missing the schedule, meaning the scheduled post was not executed at the designated time, and the article was not successfully published.What causes it?Missed Schedule is usually caused by an error in WordPress's own scheduled tasks (WordPress Cron Job).
+However, pinpointing the exact cause of this Cron error isn't easy; it could be due to plugin conflicts, code errors, etc. Here are two methods that can resolve this error.

-How to fix the Missed Schedule error
+How to Fix the Missed Schedule Error

-Method 1: Install the Scheduled Post Trigger Plugin (Recommended)
+1. Install the Scheduled Post Trigger Plugin (Recommended)

 This method is a bit more complex and is not recommended for novice users.
-1. Modify the wp-config.php file in the website's root directory and insert the following code
+1. Modify the wp-config.php file in the website's root directory and insert the following code.

 define('DISABLE_WP_CRON',true);